rapPayne/angular_in_3_weeks/labs/2.4 *ngFor and *ngIf/README.md

 </select>
 ```

 3. Run your app.
 Navigate to "areas".
 See them?
-You can't pick any yet but that'll come in a few chapters.
+Picking one doesn't do anything yet but that'll come in a few chapters.

 ## Iterating all the orders
 Our app must show the waiter all orders that need to be picked up.